 Many years ago, I was engaged in a strategic transformation project in a mid-size airline.
-For some curious reasons the airline was of critical importance to the national economy and occupied a very high position in the national political totem pole.
+For some curious reasons airline was of critical importance to national economy and occupied a very high position in national political totem pole.

-These AOGs and ATBs were so numerous that under pressure from the political masters who called the shots, the company had to start a full-fledged strategic transformation project.
+These AOGs and ATBs were so numerous that under pressure from political masters who called shots, company had to start a full-fledged strategic transformation project.

-While conducting the initial diagnostic, I was intrigued to notice an extremely low morale within the engineering department.
+While conducting initial diagnostic, I was intrigued to notice an extremely low morale within engineering department.

 Despite very high quality of training, and abundance of very expensive tooling and parts, most of these highly qualified aircraft engineers were almost constantly running from AOG to AOG (one emergency to next).

-Even the corridors were gloomy, poorly lit and had oil residues.
-Yet, whenever I crossed over from the engineering department to the flying staff, the mood changed diametrically.
+Even corridors were gloomy, poorly lit and had oil residues.
+Yet, whenever I crossed over from engineering department to flying staff, mood changed diametrically.

-Most of the pilots were very upbeat, the corridors were luxurious, well lit and thickly carpeted.
-It appeared as if the airline had two type of citizens – first class citizens who were the pilots and the second class citizens who were the engineers and the rest.
+Most of pilots were very upbeat, corridors were luxurious, well lit and thickly carpeted.
+It appeared as if airline had two type of citizens – first class citizens who were pilots and second class citizens who were engineers and rest.

-Over time, the resentment to this class structure had built up to an extent where the second-class citizens were either apathetic, or perhaps even somewhat antipathetic.
+Over time, resentment to this class structure had built up to an extent where second-class citizens were either apathetic, or perhaps even somewhat antipathetic.

-Today, while reading Ed Catmull’s book Creativity, Inc: Overcoming the Unseen Forces That Stand in the Way of True Inspiration about the story of startup of Pixar (the maker of Toy Story and many other blockbusters, which was sold by Steve Jobs to Disney for around $4Billion), I came across a similar theme.
+Today, while reading Ed Catmull’s book Creativity, Inc: Overcoming Unseen Forces That Stand in Way of True Inspiration about story of startup of Pixar (maker of Toy Story and many other blockbusters, which was sold by Steve Jobs to Disney for around $4Billion), I came across a similar theme.
 Here is how Ed describes it:

-I was already captivated by idea – I had noticed it earlier too, in many other companies though not to such a stark extent as the airlines example quoted above.
-In a hospital, I had observed that doctors were the first class citizens and the rest of the staff were second class citizens.
-In a steel manufacturing company, I had noticed that metallurgical engineers were the first class citizens.
+I was already captivated by idea – I had noticed it earlier too, in many other companies though not to such a stark extent as airlines example quoted above.
+In a hospital, I had observed that doctors were first class citizens and rest of staff were second class citizens.
+In a steel manufacturing company, I had noticed that metallurgical engineers were first class citizens.

-In a chemical company, the sales engineers who worked closely with the customers’ engineers had the most say.
+In a chemical Rebalancing The Supply Chain Company, the sales engineers who worked closely with the customers’ engineers had the most say.

 In one mid-size meat and livestock company, five out of top seven positions were occupied by people holding a PhD in veterinary sciences.
 I could probably recall dozens (or more) of such examples in a great deal of detail.

-In fact, coming from a prior background in the shipping industry, I could relate to this syndrome.
+In fact, coming from a prior background in shipping industry, I could relate to this syndrome.

-In most shipping companies, Marine Engineers (not the Captains) carried most of the weight; they were responsible for spending (or saving) the most money on parts and maintenance.
+In most shipping companies, Marine Engineers (not Captains) carried most of weight; they were responsible for spending (or saving) most money on parts and maintenance.

-Thus, owners were always very focused on working closely with the engineers to minimize the costs.
-Interestingly, most airlines have not yet cottoned on to this fact, or the pilots’ unions are far too strong to do anything about it.
+Thus, owners were always very focused on working closely with engineers to minimize costs.
+Interestingly, most airlines have not yet cottoned on to this fact, or pilots’ unions are far too strong to do anything about it.

 To a large extent these biases are only natural, and to be expected.
 Yet, in many places they get excessive and dysfunctional.

-In many of the instances quoted above, the companies were a victim of such an occurrence (because that is why they were so easy to recall).Here is how Ed describes the situation in him company:
+In many of instances quoted above, companies were a victim of such an occurrence (because that is why they were so easy to recall).Here is how Ed describes situation in him company:

 Ed’s book is a good story, and worth reading.
-He describes in detail how he got these problems ‘sorted-out’ and got the team for the second film organized.
+He describes in detail how he got these problems ‘sorted-out’ and got team for second film organized.

 And, the rest is history.
-Slight adjustment of the balance, in most of the cases here, changed the entire organizational dynamics to a very large extent.
+Slight adjustment of balance, in most of cases here, changed the entire organizational dynamics to a very large extent.

 In the case of the airlines quoted at the beginning, a new role of Chief Operations Officer who was responsible for both the flying staff, and the engineering staff managed to create that balance.